DDM-Lab/janus/README.md

 ***Important***: Please ***do not*** login to Janus at the console connected to the physical machine.
 If you do so Janus will think you are using it as a desktop machine, and by default will assume you want to save power and put itself to sleep once you’ve been idle for a little while, and thus make it completely unavailable over the network!

+If you want to use the GPU on Janus’s graphics card to speed up highly parallelizable, linear computations you may, or may not, need to access Janus through its console, depending upon details of the software you are using.
+If you think you do need to do this please discuss it with Don first so we can make sure it is done in such a way that it does not disrupt Janus for other users.

 When a new account is created the user will be sent an initial password, typically in a separate, cryptic mail message that does not mention the account or server name.
 This should be changed at the earliest convenience.
 Please be sure to change it to something not easily guessed.
 The new password should be at least eight